 Energy drinks, a new wave of concoctions with big punches of caffeine, sugar, high fructose corn syrup, herbs and other substances are all the rage on campuses, bars and dance clubs.
 If you haven't got a clue what's happening in these places, then you might have noticed in gas stations and supermarkets the huge fridges dedicated entirely to energy drinks that come in countless innovative variants and flavours.
 It's astonishing how fast this energy beverage segment is bubbling up.

-Young adults, students are scoring low on their medicinal flavour for some of these drinks, but they like the kick from the stimulants, and are drawn to the enticing claims like "provide you a quick lift", "give you more energy", and "improved performance and concentration", with little idea about negative energy drink side effects.
+Young adults, students are scoring low on their medicinal taste for some of these drinks, but they like the kick from the stimulants, and are drawn to the enticing claims like "provide you a quick lift", "give you more energy", and "improved performance and concentration", with little idea about negative energy drink side effects.
 Red Bull contains as much as 80 mg of caffeine per 8-oz can, the equivalent of a cup of coffee, and about twice the amount of caffeine in a can of cola.
 Australia now requires a warning label on energy drinks: "This food is not recommended for children, pregnant or lactating women and individuals sensitive to caffeine."

 Caffeine intoxication can cause restlessness, nervousness, insomnia, and stomach problems.
 There have been reports on energy drink side effects amongst teenagers who regularly consume carbonated caffeine, dance all nights and stay up until the wee hours of the morning.
 These kids have experienced dizziness, fainting, and heart palpitations.
-As drinking lots of sugar and carbonated fluid make them feel full, they can keep dancing and stay active and fail to hydrate sufficiently.
-Consequently, when their body shuts down due to the lack of fluids, they collapse.

 Ironically, health experts advise that energy drinks should not be consumed during exercise.
 The large dose of caffeine and concentrated amount of sugar slow the body's ability to absorb water.
 Also, energy drinks when mixed with alcohol, poses potential health dangers such as racing heart beat, elevation of blood pressure and even a heart attack.
 Those who ingest a lot of stimulating caffeine along with a lot of tranquilizing alcohol won't realize how drunk they really are, and can go out to drive a car because of that alert feeling.